Hydra-Chain/hydragon-core-contracts/docs/APRCalculator/APRCalculator.md

 function quotePrice(uint256 _price) external nonpayable
 ```

-quotes the price for the given epoch &amp; update price when the time is right
+Quotes the price for each epoch &amp; keeps the average price for each day

 *only the system can call this function*